-‘Vanderpump Rules’ Star Jax Taylor Confirms Lisa Vanderpump Will Not Officiate His Wedding; Who Will?
+‘Vanderpump Rules’ Star Jax Taylor Confirms Lisa Vanderpump Will Not Officiate His Wedding

 “We’ll make sure she’s taken care of,” Cartwright said.

-For the past several years, Cartwright has spoken of a potential wedding in Kentucky and now, after getting engaged in Malibu last month, she’s confirmed that she will be getting married to Taylor at a castle near her former home.
+For the past several years, Cartwright has spoken of a potential wedding in Kentucky, and now, after getting engaged in Malibu last month, she’s confirmed that she will be getting married to Taylor at a castle near her former home.

 As for which other Vanderpump Rules cast members will be included in their big day, Taylor said that not everyone will be getting an invite.
 Instead, he and Cartwright will be leaving “between one and three” of their co-stars off the guest list.